Thomas & Friends (franchise): Popularity with autistic audience

 In 2001, the British National Autistic Society conducted a survey of 81 parents of children with autism and Asperger syndrome to investigate their relationship with Thomas.
 The survey confirmed the organisation's anecdotal evidence that children with autism spectrum disorders associate more strongly with Thomas than with other children's characters.

 In the National Autistic Society's 2007 survey, conducted with 748 UK parents of children under 10 with autism, 58% of parents reported Thomas was the first children's character their children enjoyed, with about one-third of parents reporting their children were able to learn basic facial expressions from the characters.
 54% of parents reported that the stories contributed to their child's sense of security.

-Mattel developed autistic character Bruno the Brake Car for Thomas & Friends: All Engines Go.
+Mattel developed the autistic character Bruno the Brake Car for Thomas & Friends: All Engines Go.
 They worked with organisations including the Autistic Self Advocacy Network and the National Autistic Society, and cast Elliott Garcia and Chuck Smith in the UK and US versions respectively to voice the character.